 Provide a balanced and easily digestible diet.

-Especially when using milk replacer: pay attention to the correct mixing ratio!
+Especially when using milk substitutes: pay attention to the correct mixing ratio!

-Pay special attention to the vitamin A, vitamin E and Selenium supply.
+Pay particular attention to vitamin A, vitamin E and Selenium supply.

-I also often see iron deficiencies in calves in practice. (via blood test).
+I also often see iron deficiencies in calves.
+(This detected by blood tests).

-A mixture of moderate to mild deficiencies in multiple minerals and vitamins often makes it difficult to make the correct diagnosis in calves.
+A mix of moderate to mild deficiencies of multiple minerals and vitamins often makes it difficult to diagnose calves correctly.

 Weak, less vital calves with diarrhea, these are often the main complaints.

-Therefore, in case of lingering and difficult-to-treat complaints in calves, also look at the feeding and nutritional status of the cows.
+Therefore, in case of persistent and difficult to treat complaints in calves, also look at the nutrition and nutritional status of the cows.

-Not only from the ration calculation, but also from the individual animal.
+Not only from the feed ration calculation, but also from the perspective of the individual animal!